QGEP/docs/_sources/user-guide/editing/editing.rst.txt

  .. figure:: ../digitizing/images/wizard_wastewater_structure_manhole_form_data_ok3.jpg

- * On the first tab you can change the most common attributes
+ * On the first tab (General) you can change the most common attributes
  * To change attributes of related tables (e.g. cover) you need to select the correspondent tab.
 Depending on the kind of wastewater structure you can edit additional attributes in the respective tab (**special structure**, **manhole**).
- * The **covers** tab allows you to add additional covers.

- .. attention:: It is not recommended to add a second cover in this form, because you can not define the geometry of the new cover.
-See the :ref:`Adding-additional-covers-and-nodes-to-an-existing-wastewater-structure` chapter above.

  * In **Structure parts** tab you can add further parts such as **access aids**, **backflow prevention**, **dryweather flume** etc.

  .. figure:: images/form_vw_qgep_wastewater_structure_structure_parts.jpg

- * In **Wastewater nodes** tab you can edit or add all attributes of this class or add a second element.
- To add a second wastewater node in this part is not recommended, because you can not define the geometry of the new point.

- .. attention:: It is not recommended to add a second wastewater node in this form, because you can not define the geometry of the new node.
-See the :ref:`Adding-additional-covers-and-nodes-to-an-existing-wastewater-structure` chapter above.
+ * The **covers** and **wastewater nodes** tab allows you to look to all nodes or covers of a wastewater structure and to add further elements.
+See the :ref:`Adding-additional-covers-and-nodes-to-an-existing-wastewater-structure` chapter below.

 Changing attributes of linear elements (channels)